lambdaclass/cairo-vm/README.md

 ![](./bonaparte.webp)

 cairo-rs is a Rust implementation of the Cairo VM.
+The project used to be called cleopatra-cairo but after being feature complete we decided it was clearer to call the vm cairo-rs.

 The code of the original Cairo VM can be found [here](https://github.com/starkware-libs/cairo-lang).